sg00990/sg00990/README.md

 # Hi, I'm Sarah!

-I am currently an Associate Data Visualization Engineer at Moser Consulting.
+I am currently a Data Engineer at Moser Consulting.
 I create apps with PowerApps and Streamlit as well as work with a multitude of other data viz tools.
 My passion lies in app/web development and data analytics, and I love creating projects that solve real-world problems.

 ## Skills
 - Languages: Java, C++, C, Python, HTML/CSS, JavaScript, R, SQL, Snowflake